servantboy/The-Revelation-Riddle/chapters/008_Pergamos_Daughter_of_Edom.md

 - not persecuting it,
 - but internalized.

-The faithful and unfaithful daughters coexist within the same era, and Christ’s sword divides between them.
+The faithful and unfaithful daughters coexist within the same era, and Christ’s sword divides them.

 ---